-67:42:17:11.
-Assistant qualifications -- Licensed child care and school-age program.
-In a licensed child care or school-age program, a provider's assistant must be at least fourteen years old, may not be left alone with children in care, and may be counted in the staff-child ratio only when the assistant is under the direct supervision of a provider, a program director, or the individual responsible for planning and implementing the program.
+67:42:17:10.
+Assistant qualifications - Licensed child care and school-age program.
+In a licensed child care or school-age program, a provider's assistant shall be at least fourteen years old, may not be left alone with children in care, and may be counted in the staff-child ratio only when they are under the direct supervision of a provider, program director or the individual responsible for planning and implementing the program.